MathWorks-Teaching-Resources/Multivariable-Space-and-Functions/README.md

 ## Products

 MATLAB® and Symbolic Math Toolbox™ are used throughout.
-Tools from the Mapping Toolbox™ are used in the Further Exploration in the [CoordinateSystems](#M_0493) script.
+Tools from the Mapping Toolbox™ are used in the Further Exploration in the [CoordinateSystems](#M_0493) script and for geographical plotting in the VectorFields script.

 <a id="H_E8C62B23"></a>